dirkraft/ScalaImpatient-AnswersAndNotes/README.md

 This is my first earnest effort to learn Scala (as a derivative interest to the
 <a href="https://github.com/playframework/play">Play</a> (2.0) framework), and so far that I've seen.
 There are often
 many atomically-concise styles of answering problems with equivalent outcomes, but perhaps non-equivalent nuances.

-Thoughts without validation inherit the dangers of an unsound mind.
-So I hope this helps someone out there realize, that in learning Scala, they are no more crazy than the rest of us who write Scala.
-And that to myself as well.